 10. Direct Sales Consultant

-If you’re an extrovert that has good persuasion skills, selling products for a profit may be an excellent way to earn some extra money and learn some new skills.
+If you’re an extrovert with good persuasion skills, selling products for a profit may be an excellent way to earn extra money and learn new skills.
 While you’ll need to invest a little money upfront for your starter kit, you’ll get sample products that you can put to good use.
+For each product you sell, you’ll earn a commission, and if you choose to build a team, you can earn even more.

 Here are a few direct sales companies that offer inexpensive starter kits: